nicoleanderson21/Project-3/README.md

 # Documentation of the Database

-Our data was stored in a sqlite database.
-We chose this because
+The data is stored in a sqlite database.
+We chose this because, along with our comfrotability skill-wise, it is stable, compatible, fast, and easy to work with.
+The database file format is cross-platform, so we were able to upload our csv file directly without having to manually edit data types or headers, and could easily create and engine to communicate with the database in python.

 # ETL Workflow